ledgetech/ledge/README.md

 luarocks install ledge
 ```

-This will install the latest stable release, all other Lua module dependencies, which are:
+This will install the latest stable release, and all other Lua module dependencies, which are:

 * [lua-resty-http](https://github.com/pintsized/lua-resty-http)
 * [lua-resty-redis-connector](https://github.com/pintsized/lua-resty-redis-connector)